cgrates/cgrates/docs/intro.rst

     - Use of Linux enterprise ready tools to assure High-Availability of the Balancer where that is required (*Supervise* for Application level availability and *LinuxHA* for Host level availability)
 - Prepaid and Pseudo-Prepaid Controller
     - Mutiple Primary Balances per Account (eg: MONETARY, SMS, INTERNET_MINUTES, INTERNET_TRAFFIC)
-    - Multiple Auxiliary Balances per Account (eg: Free Minutes per Destination,  Volume Rates, Volume Discounts).
+    - Multiple Auxiliary Balances per Account (eg: Free Minutes per Destination,  Volume Rates, Volume Discounts)
+    - Concurrent sessions per account sharing the same balance with configurable debit interval (starting with 1 second)
     - Built-in Task-Scheduler supporting both one-time as well as recurrent actions (eg: TOPUP_MINUTES_PER_DESTINATION, DEBIT_MONETARY, RESET_BALANCE)
     - ActionTriggers ( useful for commercial offerings like receive amounts of monetary units if a specified number of minutes was charged in a month)
 - Highly configurable Rating